Sunday 10 March 2019, 7.30pm

 Throughout the evening there will be an exhibition in the project space.
 Holly Antrum will present a new double carousel-based, slow-metered pair of films alongside Keira Greene’s single-channel audio-visual piece, x comme x (2017).
 There will be specially-printed programme notes written for the evening by Louise Gray.
 Organised by Jo Langton and Irene Revell with funding from TECHNE AHRC.

-Worked at O.R.T.F.
-(French National Television), as a member of the Group of Musical Researches (G.R.M), under the leadership of Pierre Schaeffer (1963-70), contributed to Pierre Schaeffer’s book « Traité des Objets Musicaux » (1966), participated to the records realisation from « Solfège de l’Objet Sonore » by Pierre Schaeffer (1967) (one of two assistant composers allocated for the composition of the audio files).
-Since 1970 she is a free composer..
-En 1975, Ferreyra is a member of the « Collège des Compositors » created by the G.M.E.B.
-Since 1967 she had commissions for concerts, festivals, film’s and TV music, theatre, video, write articles and gives seminaries and lectures, and had prizes till 1975.
-In 2014 she was elected as an Honour Member of the CIME/ICEM.
+Beatriz Ferreyra worked at O.R.T.F.
+(French National Television), as a member of the Group of Musical Research (G.R.M), under the leadership of Pierre Schaeffer (1963-70).
+She contributed to his book « Traité des Objets Musicaux » (1966), and participated in the recording of excerpts for his « Solfège de l’Objet Sonore » (1967) (one of two assistant composers allocated for the composition of the audio files).
+Since 1970 she is a freelance composer.
+In 1975, became a member of the « Collège des Compositeurs » created by the G.M.E.B.
+(Group of Electroacoustic Music in Bourges).
+Since 1967 she has had worldwide commissions for concerts, festivals, film and TV music, theatre, video.
+She writes articles, gives seminars and lectures, and has received several composition prizes since 1975.
+In 2014 she was elected as an Honorary Member of the CIME/ICEM (International Confederation of Electroacoustic Music).
+Beatriz Ferreyra releases her first album of new material in a decade through Persistence of Sound in May 2020.
+'Huellas Entreveradas' features three unreleased contemporary works, and is presented on vinyl and download. www.persistenceofsound.co.uk

 Alison Knowles (b.
 1933, New York, NY) is a visual artist whose work encompasses participatory installations, performance, sound, poetry, publications and tactile objects.
 Knowles graduated with an honors degree in Fine Arts from Pratt Institute in 1956, where she was was awarded an honorary doctorate in 2015.
 A founding member of Fluxus, Knowles began using Cagean compositional devices, such as indeterminate performance and chance operations in the early 1960s.
 For Something Else Press, Knowles collaborated with Marcel Duchamp on a screen reprint of his Coeurs Volants and designed and co-edited John Cage's Notations (1968), a book of visual music scores.
 Knowles created one of the earliest book objects, Bean Rolls (1963), a can of text and beans, beginning her more than 30-year experimentation with the sculptural potential of the book.
 Among her Fluxus performance scores are Make a Salad (1962), Shoes of Choice (1963), The Identical Lunch (1969), and later sound installations, like Bean Garden (1971), enacted in galleries and on radio broadcasts.
 In 1967, Knowles’s The House of Dust, produced with James Tenney, was among the earliest computerized >poems, winning her a Guggenheim Fellowship in 1968.
 She brought this work to CalArts, where she taught from 1970-1972.
 Recent solo exhibitions and performances include the Drawing Center, New York (2001), Tate Long Weekend, London (2008), Solomon R. Guggenheim Museum, New York (2009), Carnegie Museum of Art (2016) and ongoing international touring project The House of Dust by Alison Knowles (2016-18).
 Knowles lives and works in New York City.